catalyst-cloud/catalystcloud-docs/source/object-storage/object-storage-bp.rst

 Encryption at rest
 ******************

-Objects are stored encrypted at rest using encryption keys that Catayst Cloud control.
+Objects are stored encrypted at rest using encryption keys that Catalyst Cloud control.
 Customers can, if they wish, use their own encryption before objects are uploaded to object storage.